 You want to maximize the probability of clilcks that will result in Spotify plays, and Spotify plays that will result in Spotify saves.
 Keep an eye on the “Audience Size” meter on the right handside, you don’t want it to be too broad which would waste your budget on poor quality clicks, while too narrow of an audience means your ad might not run at all.

 You can upload a picture or video to show for 15 seconds along with your music.
 For my own experiment I used 15 seconds of the chorus from my own single “Two Stars” lyric video.
 Of course I had it trimmed for a vertical aspect ratio to fit the the stories format, and added a Spotify logo over it.
-If you don’t have a music or lyric video, consider our lyric video services, or even creating a lyric video yourself.
+If you don’t have a music or lyric video, consider our lyric video services, or just use your release artwork.
 Videos tend to get more engagement than pictures, which means your budget is being spent more efficiently.

 But there’s no reaosn to limit yourself to one option.
 Try adding different segments of your song, different video and pictures to let Facebook figure out which one to show.